-2-80-020 Community Commission for Public Safety and Accountability - Establishment.
+2-80-020 Establishment.

-There is hereby established a commission to be known as the Community Commission for Public Safety and Accountability, which shall include Commissioners and non-voting staff, including an Executive Director, and such deputies, assistants, and other employees, as may be provided for in the annual appropriation ordinance, and as required to implement the Commission's powers and duties.
-The Commission will adopt rules and procedures for the conduct of its business and may establish any committees deemed necessary for the conduct of its business.
-The Executive Director shall administer the affairs of the Commission, hire and supervise Commission staff, and exercise such additional powers as may be conferred by, and are within the jurisdiction of, the Commission and consistent with applicable law.
-The Mayor shall appoint the first Executive Director, who shall serve at the pleasure of the Commission established in Section 2-80-040(c)(4) or established pursuant to Section 2-80-040(d).
+There is hereby established a commission to be known as the Community Commission for Public Safety and Accountability, which shall include Commissioners, and staff to include a non-voting Executive Director, and such other employees, as may be provided for in the annual appropriation ordinance, and as required to implement the Commission's powers and duties.
+The Commission will adopt rules and procedures for the conduct of its business, and may establish any committees deemed necessary for the conduct of its business.
+The Executive Director shall administer the affairs of the Commission, hire and supervise any Commission staff, and exercise such additional powers as may be conferred by, and are within the jurisdiction of, the Commission and consistent with existing state or local laws.
+The Mayor shall appoint the first Executive Director, who shall thereafter serve at the pleasure of the Commission.
 Any subsequent Executive Director shall be appointed by, and serve at the pleasure of, the Commission.

-2-80-030 Commission - Purpose.
+2-80-030 Purpose.

-The purpose of the Commission is to: (1) increase public safety; (2) ensure that Department activities are directed toward maximizing public health and safety while minimizing any harm to City residents; (3) build trust and improve interactions between and among the Department and the people it serves; (4) ensure that Department policies and practices are rooted in community needs and public input; (5) increase public support for Department policies and practices; (6) ensure that Department resources are not used inefficiently to address public health or safety issues that other professionals are better equipped to address; (7) encourage preventative, proactive, community-based, and evidence-based approaches to public safety; (8) increase transparency and public input into Department operations, policies, and performance; (9) provide the residents of every Chicago community with meaningful opportunities to shape Department policies and practices that affect their lives; (10) help to bring the City into compliance with the Consent Decree as soon as is practicable; (11) increase efficiency in the use of public safety resources; and (12) increase public accountability of the Department, COPA, and the Police Board.
+The purpose of the Commission is to: (1) increase public safety; (2) ensure that Department activities are directed toward maximizing public health and safety while minimizing any harm to City residents; (3) build trust between and among the Department and the people it serves; (4) increase public support for Department policies and activities; (5) improve interactions between Department officers and the people they serve; (6) ensure that Department resources are not used inappropriately to address public health or safety issues that other professionals would be better equipped to address; (7) increase transparency and public input into the operation, policies, and performance of the Department; (8) provide the residents of every Chicago community with meaningful opportunities to have input on Department policies and practices that affect their lives; and (9) increase public accountability of the Department, COPA, and the Police Board.

-2-80-040 Commission - Composition and qualifications.
+2-80-040 Commission Composition and qualifications.